S&M Sally

 S&M Sally is a 2015 American comedy-romance film directed by Michelle Ehlen.
 It stars Jen McPherson, Michelle Ehlen and Shaela Cook.
 This is the third installment of the "Butch Jamie" series and follows the relationship of the characters Jamie & Jill.

-The screenplay by Michelle Ehlen talks about a lesbian couple Jamie and Jill explore the underground world of S&M while their friends David and Lola compete to see who is cool enough to go through with a threesome.
+The screenplay by Michelle Ehlen talks about a lesbian couple Jamie and Jill exploring the underground world of S&M while their friends David and Lola compete to see who is cool enough to go through with a threesome.

 Plot

 When Jamie finds out her girlfriend Jill has spent time exploring BDSM, her insecurities about falling behind in the bedroom push her to propose that they start going to underground clubs.
 Jamie decides to use the pseudonym Sally so she can stay anonymous but still look like she is using her real name, which apparently she thinks makes her look cool.
 Identifying as the butch one in a traditional butch/femme couple, "Sally" assumes she will take the dominant role in their escapades, with Jill as her submissive, but Jill has ideas of her own.